ImtiazVision/Java/Notes.md

 `System.out` is the name of an object that represents our program's main printed output device.
 So `System.out.println` invokes the `System.out` object's `println` method.

 `n` represents a newline, and `t` represents a tab.

+`System.out.format("%f is an approximation of pi.", 3.14159)`

+The format specifier `%f` denotes the location where the parameter 3.14159 should be substituted.
+The letter `f` in `%` f denotes that the value will be in the form of a floating point number.
+For an integer, we use `%d`.